kasper-piskorski/docs/pages/documentation/1-the-basics/visualiser.md

 ---

 ## Introduction
-The MindmapsDB visualiser provides a graphical tool to inspect and query your graph data.
+The Grakn visualiser provides a graphical tool to inspect and query your graph data.
 This article shows how to get it up and running on a basic example and introduces the visualiser's key features.

 ## Loading and Visualising a Graph
-If you have not yet set up the MindmapsDB environment, please see the [Setup guide](../get-started/setup-guide.html).
+If you have not yet set up the Grakn environment, please see the [Setup guide](../get-started/setup-guide.html).
-You can find the ```pokemon.gql``` example we will work with in the examples directory that is included in the MindmapsDB download zip, or in our [MindmapsDB repo](https://github.com/mindmapsdb/mindmapsdb/tree/master/mindmaps-dist/src/examples).
+You can find the ```pokemon.gql``` example we will work with in the examples directory that is included in the Grakn download zip, or in our [Grakn repo](https://github.com/graknlabs/grakn/tree/master/mindmaps-dist/src/examples).

 The first step is to load the Pokemon graph from the example file into the default keyspace.
 You need to use your terminal to do this, as the visualiser is a read-only interface to a graph.